 - Equipment manufacturers: You might be able to file a claim if you were involved in a construction accident caused by defective equipment.

 Put 100+ Years of Combined Experience on Your Side

-The Houston construction accident lawyers at Fibich, Leebron, Copeland & Briggs have been working tirelessly on behalf of clients since 1992.
-If you or your family member has been involved in a serious workplace accident, it’s time to contact our firm.
-We can help you explore your options and determine the best course of action once you schedule your free and confidential consultation.
+Our Houston construction accident lawyers at Fibich, Leebron, Copeland & Briggs have been working tirelessly on behalf of clients since 1992.
+If you or your family member was involved in a serious workplace accident, it’s time to contact our firm.
+We can help you explore your options and determine the best course of action during a free and confidential consultation.